An Innocent Man is a 1989 crime thriller film directed by Peter Yates, and starring Tom Selleck.

 - Ironic Echo: Virgil rhetorically asks "How often does a con get justice?" when James explains his plight, then repeats it triumphantly to the dirty cops who put both of them in prison when they arrive there at the end of the film.

-- Laser-Guided Karma: The two dirty cops who framed James are sent to the same prison he was in, on the same block (in Real Life most likely they would be put in protective custody).
+- Laser-Guided Karma: The surviving dirty cop who framed James was sent to the same prison he was in, on the same block (in Real Life most likely he would be put in protective custody).

 - Meaningful Name: James's mentor Virgil has the same name as Dante's guide through Hell.